ansys/pyedb/doc/source/getting_started/about.rst

 handling and editing large and complex layout designs.
 PyEDB is the best choice for addressing layout design automation.
 Its headless architecture also makes it well suited on both Windows and Linux.

-PyEDB loads and saves AEDB files, which can natively be read by `Ansys Electronics Desktop <https://www.ansys.com/products/electronics>`_ (AEDT) and Ansys SIwave to visualize and edit projects, run simulations, or perform postprocessing.
+PyEDB loads and saves AEDB files, which can natively be read by AEDT and Ansys SIwave to visualize and edit projects, run simulations, or perform postprocessing.
 AEDB files are project self-contained, meaning that ready-to-solve projects can be written with PyEDB.
 Therefore Ansys solvers can directly load AEDB files graphically or in batch non-graphically to support submission for job scheduling on a cluster.

 .. image:: ../Resources/aedt_3.png
   :width: 800